Goûter Hut: Season

 The wardened main part of the hut is only opened in the summer season, normally from the last week of May to the end of September or the beginning of October.
 In 2017 from 20 May and in 2018 from 25 May, as declared by the Fédération Française des Clubs Alpins et de Montagne (FFCAM).
 Because of the meteorological conditions (higher temperatures), in 2015 the hut remained open until 15 October after the season in which it was closed twice "administratively", i.e. ordered by the authorities.

-As at 2019 the hut guardian is Mr. Antoine Rattin.
+As of 2019 the hut guardian is Mr. Antoine Rattin.

 During the season of 2018 the hut registered a record number of 11,258 booked overnightings.

 Safety

 The website of the hut contains this warning text: Please note that going to the refuge is a real alpinism course.
 You must have the skills and technical equipment.
 To beware the rocks falling in the couloir du Goûter, it is recommended to reach it very early.

 In 2014, the municipality of Saint Gervais-les-Bains placed a sign alongside the approach route, with a warning text in French, German and English advising climbers to cancel or postpone their ascent of Mont Blanc.
 In 2015 a new warning was repeated in French and English with capital letters: "Couloir du Goûter" is very dangerous.
 Be careful.
 Falling rocks.